 - 1. Open your database such that it will allow uncommitted reads.
-You do this by specifying true to DatabaseConfig.setReadUncommitted(). - 2.
+You do this by specifying true to DatabaseConfig.setReadUncommitted().
+(If you are using the DPL, you must provide this DatabaseConfig object to the entity store using the EntityStore.setPrimaryConfig() method.) - 2.
 Specify that you want to use uncommitted reads when you create a transaction or open the cursor.
 To do this, you use the setReadUncommitted() method on the relevant configuration object (TransactionConfig or CursorConfig).